Resources

 Web: www.afsc.org -- then, search for criminal justice issues.

-The AFSC "Stopmax" campaign seeks to end solitary confinement
+- The AFSC "Stopmax" campaign seeks to end solitary confinement in U.S. prisons.

 Prisons, Jails, and the Criminal Justice